RDHPCS Cloud Computing

 SuspendTime = 3600 sec

-What logs are needed for the support to research slurm or node not terminated issues?
+What logs are used to research slurm or node not terminated issues?

 The following four log files required to research the root cause.
 Please copy the following log files from the controller node [a.k.a head node] to the project’s permanent storage and share the location in an OTRS help desk ticket.
 In the case, also include the cloud platform name, and the resource configuration pool name in the ticket description.